JCSama/starter-public-edition-4/README.md

-A PHP Application Starter, Based on CodeIgniter 3
+A Distro Based on CodeIgniter 3 and PHP Application Starter-4
 ==========================================================